Monthly Archives: June 2019

 Middle Ground Lighthouse in Connecticut

 Due to its isolated location, keepers sometimes would develop psychological issues.
-In 1905, Julius Koster, the second assistant keeper, and a lighthouse rookie, was left behind with First Assistant Morrell Hulse while the head keeper went ashore to gather supplies.
+In 1905, Julius Koster, the second assistant keeper and a lighthouse rookie, was left behind with First Assistant Morrell Hulse while the head keeper went on vacation.
 There, Koster, who was mentally unstable, argued with Hulse and lunged at Hulse with a razor.
 Hulse avoided being cut and persuaded Koster to put away the razor.
 Koster locked himself into the lantern room with an axe a few days later.
 He then stopped the rotation of the light and threatened to smash it and kill himself.
 Once again, after hours of pleading, Hulse persuaded Koster to come out and talk with him.
-When Koster came out of the lantern room, he decided to jump off the tower into the water.
-Hulse quickly dove in and rescue him.
-Fearing for his safety and Koster’s, Hulse tied Koster up and kept him at the lighthouse tower for two days until help arrived.

-Although the lighthouse was automated in 1969, local mariners going by the lighthouse still claim to hear lots of banging, grinding, and loud sounds as the ghost of Koster continues to throw tantrums.
+Although the lighthouse was automated in 1969, local mariners who pass by still claim to hear lots of banging, grinding, and loud sounds as the ghost of Koster continues to throw tantrums.

 Getting Out to Middle Ground (Stratford Shoal) Lighthouse